SagitaKDX/M-Hike/README.md

 #### API Key Management

-Sensitive API keys for Gemini and OpenWeatherMap are managed using the `local.properties` file and Android's `BuildConfig` class.
+Sensitive API keys for Gemini and meteoblue are managed using the `local.properties` file and Android's `BuildConfig` class.
 This ensures API keys are not hardcoded into the version control system, reducing the risk of credential leakage.

 ```kotlin
 // From build.gradle.kts - Secure API key injection